mushrifshahreyar/Server_Java/README.md

     200: OK, if server finds the file it responds with the content passed in the request.

-    301: Permanently Moved, if it detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/
+    301: Permanently Moved, if server detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/"

 Thank you